ethereum-optimism/community-hub/src/docs/protocol/deposit-flow.md

 ## Replaying messages

-Deposits are transactions, and as such can fail due to several reasons:
+Deposits transactions can fail due to several reasons:

 - Not enough gas provided.
 - The state on L2 does not allow the transaction to be successful.